 Maths is a living nightmare for many.
 Cool math games for kids can change that.
-It is a fun and exciting way to ignite the passion of maths amongst kids.
+It is a fun and exciting way to ignite the passion for maths amongst kids.

-Kids like activities and games that doesn’t feel like work.
+Kids like activities and games that don’t feel like work.

 These Math games not only help to develop the mental abilities such as logical reasoning of your kids but also utilizes some of their physical abilities.

-These include free online math games, puzzles, brain teasers, Problem-solving, logic quizzes as well.
+These include free online math games, puzzles, brainteasers, Problem-solving, and logic quizzes as well.

 Junior Primary Math Games

 Finger counting is the most fun game for little kids to play and learn maths with their folks.
 It involves tapping on the fingers of the other person’s hand to make the equal number of fingers on both the players.

 The one with less or more number of fingers on the tapped hand will be “out.”